 Few have heard of it, let alone been.
-Our destination is the remote Shetland Islands in the far north of Scotland for one of the most incredible festivals in Europe.
+Our destination is Shetland in the far north of Scotland, where one of the most incredible festivals in Europe is held.
 On the last Tuesday of January, the town of Lerwick goes more than a little mad.
 Up Helly Aa is a lot more than a sub-arctic bonfire and booze-up.
 It’s a superb spectacle, a celebration of Shetland’s history and a triumphant demonstration of the islanders’ skills and spirit.
 Fifty helmeted Vikings and a burning Norse galley and an all-night party.
 Unmissable.

 We start off with exploring Clickimin Broch – an impressive ruin of a round house found only in Scotland.
 Next, we move to Scalloway, the original capital of Shetland with its mighty castle and breathe in some fresh sea air when we spend time at the stunning beach at St Ninian's Isle.
 From here we head to Jarlshoff - one of Shetland's finest prehistoric sites with 4,000 years of human settlement history.
 We then sample the island's southern scenery and sit amongst the huge bird population within the Nature Reserve of Sumburgh Head.
 There'll undoubtedly be some revelling in town with the locals in preparation for tomorrow’s festivities.

 The big day dawns!
 In the morning there's the Viking procession and a chance to have your picture taken beside this year’s 'Jarl' (Chief Viking).
 In the afternoon you have time to explore Lerwick and a chance to get warmed up with a dance!
 And then the evening kicks off with the Junior Jarl Squad procession, which is the youngster’s version of the full-blown affair.
 Get ready, it’s going to get hot as the streets get filled with a thousand ‘guizers’ (local performers aka the ferociously-looking Viking Squads) carrying their fiery torches.
 Now the festival reaches a crescendo as a full-size replica Viking longship is dragged across the streets to be ceremonially burnt.
 After you’ve had your fill of this phenomenal sight, it’s time to party in the local pubs.